 Flights to Thassos

 There are no direct flights to Thassos.
-In summer there are charter flights from several European countries to Kavala, from where you then must catch the ferry to Thassos (see below).
-When no charter flights are available, you will need to fly to Athens, catch an internal flight to Kavala with Olympic Air, and then take the ferry to Thassos.
+In summer there are charter flights from several European countries to Kavala, from where you then must catch the ferry to Thassos.
+Out of season you will need to fly to Athens, catch an internal flight to Kavala and then take the ferry to Thassos.

 Ferries to Thassos